RED LIGHT CAMERAS

 Report (linked above) covers Jan.
 2005 to Jul.
 2010.

-On Aug.
-30, 2012 I received a Nov.
+In Aug.
+2012 I received a Nov.
 2011 memo which listed the length of the yellows.
 Those lengths have been entered at the bottom of the table, above.
+In June 2015 I received a Jan.
+2015 memo which showed that the yellow for EB Hillsdale/Saratoga had been shortened.
+The shorter time has been entered above, in ( ).

-On May 27, 2004 The City of San Mateo signed a contract with RedFlex.
-The contract included a "cost neutrality" clause, whereby the city did not have to pay RedFlex the full rent if fine revenue was insufficient to cover the cost.
+The City of San Mateo signed its first contract with RedFlex in May 2004.
+The contract included a "cost neutrality" clause whereby the city would not have to pay RedFlex the full rent if fine revenue was insufficient to cover the cost.

 In Sept.
 2009 a defendant won his appeal on the cost neutrality issue.
 P. v.
 Bullock.